rbrown146/Gov_Election_Analytics/index.md

 The model doesn't change its prediction much once it accounts for the share of each state's population that is female.
 Using this data, Idaho votes for Biden and Ohio for Trump.
 Ohio voting for Trump seems plausible to me, but I doubt Biden has a serious chance at winning Idaho.
 In general women tend to vote for Democrats at greater rates than men, so perhaps the model is capturing an increase in the share of Idaho's population that is female.

+Across the United States as a whole results are fairly close for each candidate, as evidenced by this voting density map:

 ![](./10_16/multi_color_f.png)

+Idaho appears to be about the same shade of blue as Nevada, a state that is fairly competitive in elections.
+Given Idaho's population boom, the growth of its tech industry, and the tendency for western states to trend towards the Democrats over time, I wouldn't be surprised if Idaho eventually becomes as competitive as Nevada, but that likely will happen in the distant future.

 **Adding in share of white residents:**